jhartzell42/rust-c-book/src/intro.md

 For a system's programming language, I think memory safety is more important than object-oriented programming and better GUI frameworks (for now).
 GUI apps, a long time ago, used to be written locally in C or C++ to run directly on the user's computer.
 Nowadays, they are more likely to be deployed over the web and written in Javascript, and even those apps that do run directly on the user's computer tend to be written in other, less systems-oriented programming languages.
+If you're writing a GUI app, the choice for the part of the app that the user interacts with isn't between Rust and C++; it's between Rust, C++, C#, Java, JavaScript, and many others.
+Neither Rust or C++ stand much of a chance in the GUI space long-term.

 And over time, I suspect we'll find out that OOP isn't as necessary to GUI frameworks as we had thought.
 My [favorite GUI